-Southwestern recognizes that alcohol and substance dependencies are complex illnesses which under most circumstances can be successfully treated.
-Students, faculty, and staff who have a problem which they feel may affect academic or job performance should seek assistance from one of the many treatment programs available in the community (see "Important Telephone Numbers").
+Southwestern recognizes that alcohol and substance dependencies are complex illnesses, which under most circumstances, can be successfully treated.
+Students, faculty, and staff who have a problem that they feel may affect academic or job performance should seek assistance from one of the many treatment programs available in the community (see "Important Telephone Numbers").
 In addition, counseling services may be used through Charles Nechtem Associates, Inc. (1-800-531-0200).

 - Any unlawful possession, use, or distribution of alcohol or drugs on Southwestern premises or at any Southwestern sponsored activity is prohibited.

-- According to the student policy on alcohol and other drugs, alcoholic beverages may not be served at student functions held on Southwestern premises or at Southwestern sponsored off-campus events unless approval and permission is obtained.
+- Alcoholic beverages may not be served at student functions held on Southwestern premises or at Southwestern-sponsored off-campus events unless approval and permission are obtained.

 - Southwestern will not provide funds for the purchase of alcoholic beverages at off-campus student events.

 Infractions of this policy will be regarded as a basis for Southwestern disciplinary action up to and including expulsion from school or termination of employment.
-Violations will be handled according to procedures set forth in the documents regulating student, faculty and staff behavior (i.e., Student Handbook, Faculty Handbook, and Employee Handbook).
-In addition, any violation of this policy which is a violation of local, state or federal law and which occurs on the law school campus will be referred to the appropriate authorities for criminal prosecution.
+Violations will be handled according to procedures set forth in the documents regulating student, faculty, and staff behavior (i.e., Student Honor Code, Faculty Handbook, and Employee Handbook).
+In addition, any violation of this policy which is a violation of local, state, or federal law and which occurs on the law school campus will be referred to the appropriate authorities for criminal prosecution.

 Information compiled by the Administrative Services Office in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.